 - Generate reports of analysis results that you can use to make informed plans, communicate performance metrics, and produce the evidence necessary to meet regulatory requirements.

-You access Dynamic Analysis from the Veracode Platform.
-Veracode also provides Dynamic Analysis REST APIs to automate dynamic scanning tasks.
-For additional testing coverage of your web applications and APIs, consider contacting Veracode to schedule Manual Penetration Testing of your sites.
+You access Dynamic Analysis from the Veracode Platform or use the REST API to automate dynamic scanning tasks.
+For additional testing coverage of your web applications and APIs, consider contacting Veracode to schedule penetration testing of your sites.

 Veracode Dynamic Analysis integrates with Veracode Discovery, which analyzes web application perimeters and searches for web applications within a defined IP address range or list of known hosts.
 Veracode also provides Veracode Internal Scanning Management (ISM) to access web applications and APIs behind a firewall.